Monday 18th January 2021 10.30am – 5.00pm GMT, online

 - Welcome – Bishop John Arnold, Environment Spokesperson, Bishops Conference of England and Wales

-- Keynote Address – Speaker from the Vatican, Dicastery for Integral Human Development (invited and awaiting confirmation)
+- Message from the Dicastery for Promoting Integral Human Development (confirmed)

 - Fish Welfare – A European Perspective – Doug Waley, Eurogroup for Animals

-- A Christina Ethical Assessment of UK Fish Farming – Prof. David Clough, University of Chester
+- A Christian Ethical Assessment of UK Fish Farming – Prof. David Clough, University of Chester

 - Fish the Forgotten Species – Dr Gerald Taylor, Catholic Concern for Animals